ecmwf/anemoi-transform/docs/filters/list-of-filters.rst

    While the docs focus on the forward transformation of these filters, many of them also include a reverse transform.
 Please refer to the code implementation for details.
-Examples about how to use the filters can also be found as part of the unit tests of `anemoi-transform`.
+While the documentation is a work in progress, please consider looking at the unit tests for examples of how filters can be used.

 .. toctree::
    :maxdepth: 1